bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 ## Deploy your project

-If you set up your code signing files and created an .ipa for your internal testers, it is time to **involve external testers and then to publish your iOS app to the App Store**.
-Let’s see how!

 There are two things to take care of to deploy your React Native project:

 * setting the `app-store` for export method
 * adding the respective `deploy` step to your workflow, for example, \`Google Play Deploy\`.

-To deploy to Testflight and to the App Store, you will need more code signing files:
+If you set up your code signing files and created an .ipa for your internal testers, it is time to **involve external testers and then to publish your iOS app to the App Store**.
+Let’s see how!To deploy to Testflight and to the App Store, you will need more code signing files:

 * an iOS **Distribution** Certificate
 * an **App Store** type Provisioning Profile